Skip to content

 );

-Compile your contracts:
+compile your contracts:

 bash

-npx hardhat compile
+pnpm hardhat compile

 bash